MohmmedAshraf/laravel-translations/README.md

 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

+---
 ### Support

-Hey 👋 My name is Mohamed Ashraf, I'm a full-stack web developer, if you like my work, you can buy me a coffee to keep me awake and coding, or sponsoring me, at least make sure you're supporting me by starring ⭐ the repository.
+Thank you for considering supporting the development of this package!
+If you'd like to contribute, you can buy me a coffee or sponsor me to help keep me motivated to continue improving this package.
+You can also support the project by starring ⭐ the repository.

+To buy me a coffee, click the button below:

 <a href="https://www.buymeacoffee.com/outhebox" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" style="height: 51px !important;width: 217px !important;" ></a>

 ## Credits